 How to free up space on a Mac

-If your Mac is struggling to install new macOS updates or perform simple tasks, it's time to take some action.
-We'll show you how to check what's weighing your Mac down and share 10 great, easy-to-follow tricks for freeing up space and optimizing your device for smooth performance.
+To avoid it, as well as the inability to perform simple tasks, it's recommended to declutter your Mac from time to time.
+Keep on reading, and we'll show you how to check what's weighing your Mac down and share 12 great, easy-to-follow tricks for freeing up space and optimizing your device for smooth performance.
 So, let's dive in.

 How to check and manage storage on a Mac